chrismooredev/autocml-py/README.md

 Also has a flag to emit results as JSON, although it cannot read in JSON inputs.

-## cml-bulk-yaml
+## cml-bulk-labs

-Allows for downloading/uploading lab YAMLs in bulk for archival purposes.
+Allows for downloading/uploading/deleting lab YAMLs in bulk for archival purposes.
 Useful when migrating YAML labs files from one CML controller to another (like for a fresh upgrade).

+View the help for detailed configuration options/features (`cml-bulk-labs --help`)

 ## cml-dump-cfgs (WIP)